L'Arroseur Arrosé

 It is the earliest known instance of film comedy, the first use of film to portray a fictional story, and the first use of a promotional film poster.
-The film was originally known as Le Jardinier ("The Gardener") or Le Jardinier et le petit espiègle, and is sometimes referred to in English as The Tables Turned on the Gardener, and The Sprinkler Sprinkled.
+The film was originally known as Le Jardinier ("The Gardener") or Le Jardinier et le petit espiègle ("The Gardener and the Little Mischievous"), and is sometimes referred to in English as The Tables Turned on the Gardener, and The Sprinkler Sprinkled.

 Plot

 Shot in Lyon in the spring of 1895, the film portrays a simple practical joke in which a gardener is tormented by a boy who steps on the hose that the gardener is using to water his plants, cutting off the water flow.
-When the gardener tilts the nozzle up to inspect it, the boy releases the hose, causing the water to spray him.
-The gardener is stunned and his hat is knocked off, but he soon catches on.
+When the gardener tilts the nozzle up to inspect it, the boy steps off of the hose, causing the water to spray the gardener.
+He is stunned, soaked and his hat is knocked off, but he soon catches on.
 A chase ensues, both on and off-screen (the camera never moves from its original position) until the gardener catches the boy and administers a spanking.
 The entire film lasts only 45 seconds, but this simple bit of slapstick may be the forerunner of all subsequent film comedy.
 The 1896 film version replaces the boy with a teenager and the spanking action is substituted with a kick in the rump.

 Production

 In the earliest years of the history of film, the cinema was used by pioneers such as Thomas Edison and the Lumières to entertain by the sheer novelty of the invention, and most films were short recordings of mundane events, such as a sneeze, or the arrival of a train.
 The Lumières took some of the first steps toward narrative film with L'Arroseur arrosé.
 Given the documentary nature of existing films up until this point, a scripted, comedic film shown among these was unexpected by an audience, enhancing its comedic surprise value.

-It was filmed by means of the Cinématographe, an all-in-one camera, which also serves as a film projector and developer.
+It was filmed by means of the Cinématographe, (an invention created by the Lumière brothers) an all-in-one camera, which also serves as a film projector and developer.
 As with all early Lumière movies, this film was made in a 35 mm format with an aspect ratio of 1.33:1.

+With their invention, the Lumière brothers were competing with Thomas Alva Edison, in whose laboratories a film camera had already been developed in 1891 with the Kinetograph and who had been producing films for the Kinetoscope, an image viewing device, commercially since 1893.